efuzy/efuzy/docs/src/pages/style/positioning.md

 | `on-right` | Sets a small margin to the left; commonly used for icon elements with other siblings |

 ::: tip
-Instead of using `float-left` or `float-right` we recommend that you read on the Quasar Grid System.
+Instead of using `float-left` or `float-right` we recommend that you read on the Efuzy Grid System.
 :::

 Vertical alignment: